Northern Rockies Trail

 Route

 North of Williston Lake, the trail heads North to Graham-Laurier Provincial Park.
-North of this, there are optional paths to the east and west to resupply at Pink Mountain or Tsay Key Dene, respectively.
 The NRT goes North to Redfern-Kelly Provincial Park, and then Northwest through Kwadacha Wilderness Provincial Park, just to the west of Northern Rocky Mountains Provincial Park.
 North of that, the trail stretches to the Toad River and the Alaska Highway in Muncho Lake Provincial Park.

 The Northernmost section of the Northern Rockies Trail goes North from the Toad River, parallels the length of Muncho Lake and the Alaska Highway, finally crossing the highway before coming back to it at the Liard River.
 The trail’s Northern Terminus is Liard Hot Springs Provincial Park.